-They gather at the folding table
+They gather at the folding table,

-sitting like ravens on a rocky ledge,
+sitting on a rocky ledge,

 or evil gatekeepers of extermination,